nzakas/understandinges6/manuscript/13-Proxies.md

 So objects retain their ability to mutate unless you do something to change that.
 Properties can always be added but non-existent properties will throw an error when read rather than just returning `undefined`.

-You can then truly defend the interface of an object, disallowing additions and erroring when accessing a non-existent property, by using a couple of steps:
+You can then truly defend the interface of an object, disallowing additions and throwing an error when accessing a non-existent property, by using a couple of steps:

 ```js
 function Person(name) {